 Instructions

 - In a heavy bottom pan, add condensed milk and whole milk and mix well.
 Start with 4 cups of milk.
-Depending on how sweet you like you may add upto 5 to 5 ½ cups of milk.1 can Sweetened condensed milk, 4 ½ cups Whole Milk
+Depending on how sweet you like, you may add up to 5 to 5 ½ cups of milk.
+(Remember the mixture thickens on cooling)1 can Sweetened condensed milk, 4 ½ cups Whole Milk

-- Reduce the flame to low and cook for 25 to 30 minutes or till it begins to thicken and reduces by 25 percent .
-Keep stirring and scraping the sides of the pan during this process and add in any milk solids back to the mixture.
-Scraping is what gives basundi thick and creamy texture.
-If you want it more thicker then simmer it for longer time.
+- Reduce the flame to low and cook for 25 to 30 minutes or until it thickens and reduces by 25 percent.
+Keep stirring and scraping the sides of the pan during this process, and add any milk solids back to the mixture.
+Scraping is what gives basundi a thick and creamy texture.
+If you want it thicker, then simmer it for a longer time.

-- Once the milk is thickened, add roasted nuts of your choice (from above), raisins, saffron threads and cardamom powder8 strands Saffron, 2 tablespoon Raisins, ¼ teaspoon Cardamom powder
+- Once the milk is thickened, add roasted nuts, raisins, saffron threads, cardamom powder, and nutmeg.¼ teaspoon Cardamom powder, 8 strands Saffron, 2 tablespoon Raisins, Nutmeg

 - Stir this and simmer for another 2 minutes.

-- Basundi is ready.
-Garnish it with some more nuts and saffron and enjoy.
+- Garnish it with some more nuts and saffron, and enjoy.

 Notes